mgblackwater/stevekinney.net/content/courses/testing/running-tests.md

 	// more stuff…
 }
 ```

+As you've might have noticed, I've already done this for you.

 This means that you can do run `npm test` to run our tests.
 If you wanted to run it with the UI, you could run `npm test -- --ui` to forward the flag to the `npm` script.